-Risk What is known (Including reason why it is considered a potential risk) ------ -- --

-Cardiovascular events including those with the concomitant use of NSAIDs (including myocardial infarction, heart failure and stroke) Patients treated with DULOXETINE Pharmalex may be at an increased risk of developing a heart attack, heart failure or stroke with or without the simultaneous use of a non-steroidal anti-inflammatory drug(s) (e.g. ibuprofen).
+Risk What is known (Including reason why it is considered a potential risk) Cardiovascular events including those with concomitant use of NSAIDs (including myocardial infarction, heart failure, and stroke) Feeling the heart pumping in the chest, fast and/or irregular heart beat has been observed in up to 1 in 100 people.
 Upper gastrointestinal tract bleeding events with concomitant use of NSAIDs There have been reports of bleeding abnormalities, such as ecchymoses, purpura and gastrointestinal haemorrhage with selective serotonin reuptake inhibitors (SSRIs) and serotonin/noradrenaline reuptake inhibitors (SNRIs), including duloxetine.
-Caution is advised in patients taking anticoagulants and/or medicinal products known to affect platelet function (e.g. NSAIDs or acetylsalicylic acid (ASA)), and in patients with known bleeding tendencies Medicines which thin the blood or prevent the blood from clotting, might increase the risk of bleeding.
-Renal failure Patients treated with DULOXETINE Pharmalex may be at an increased risk of developing renal failure.
+Caution is advised in patients taking anticoagulants and/or medicinal products known to affect platelet function (e.g. NSAIDs or acetylsalicylic acid (ASA)), and in patients with known bleeding tendencies Medicines which thin the blood or prevent the blood from clotting.
+These medicines might increase the risk of bleeding.
+Renal failure Patients treated with <product name=""> may be at an increased risk of developing renal failure.
 Postmarketing data consistent with renal failure or impairment in temporal association with duloxetine treatment have been reported.
-However, these data were confounded by medical history, concomitant medications or other disease states, and a causal relationship with duloxetine could not be established.
+However, these data were confounded by medical history, concomitant medications or other disease states, and a causal relationship with duloxetine could not be established.</product>